 This post may contain affiliate links.
 Please read our disclosure policy.

-Searching for additional small batch cupcake recipes?
-Explore our rich Chocolate Cupcakes and our extra-moist Carrot Cake Cupcakes!
+Looking for more small batch cupcake recipes?
+Try our rich Chocolate Cupcakes or extra-moist Carrot Cake Cupcakes!

 RELATED: 15 Easy Dessert Recipes For One